-The short term borrowing during 2020 was provided by a related party for a maximum tenure of 12 months at an interest rate of 0.45 percent plus one month LIBOR.
+The short term borrowing in the prior year was being provided by a related party for a maximum tenure of 12 months at an interest rate of 0.45 percent plus one month LIBOR.
 It was repaid during the year ended March 31, 2021.